Alexandru Cătălin Neagu

-Alexandru Cătălin Neagu (born 26 January 1993) is a Romanian professional footballer who currently plays as a midfielder for CSM Slatina.
+Alexandru Cătălin Neagu (born 26 January 1993) is a Romanian former professional footballer who played as a midfielder for teams such as Pandurii Târgu Jiu, Academica Clinceni, CS Mioveni or Ripensia Timișoara, among others.

 Neagu started playing professional football for FC Argeș Pitești; from there he was transferred to Real Murcia, in Segunda División.

 Neagu started his career in Liga I (Romania) playing two years for Pandurii Târgu Jiu, where he was loaned to different teams before finally joining CFR Cluj on 27 July 2016.